-ACT online and in class programs provide the tools and lesson plans for you to successfully be an English teacher.
-ACT also provides optional volunteer/observation ESL teaching for its graduates.
-Potential teachers with no prior classroom hours have the opportunity to gain classroom experience before beginning a teaching job abroad.
+ACT online and in class programs provide the tools and lesson plans for you to successfully become an English teacher.
+ACT also provides optional voluntary/observation ESL teaching for its graduates.
+Potential teachers with no prior classroom hours have the opportunity to gain classroom experience before starting a teaching job abroad.

-Certification is granted based on an evaluation of your assignments and TESOL lesson plans.
+Certification is granted based on the evaluation of your assignments and TESOL lesson plans.

 Asian College Of Teachers (ACT) is an internationally recognized teacher training organization with educational quality control mechanisms that ensure ACT trained English teachers are of the highest standard.
 They have been training students to teach English overseas since 2007.

-Asian College of Teachers' certification, and a Bachelors or High School Degree, are the standard requirements for teaching English abroad, and with a certificate, you can teach virtually anywhere in the world.
-Some of the most interesting teaching opportunities currently include, but are certainly not limited to China, Taiwan, South Korea, Japan, Turkey, Vietnam, Thailand, Latin America, Eastern and Western Europe, and the Middle East.
+Asian College of Teachers' certificate and a Bachelor’s or High School Degree, are the standard requirements for teaching English abroad, and with a certificate, you can teach virtually anywhere in the world.
+Some of the most interesting teaching opportunities currently include but are certainly not limited to China, Taiwan, South Korea, Japan, Turkey, Vietnam, Thailand, Latin America, Eastern and Western Europe, and the Middle East.

 ACT offers TESOL courses to suit every individual's learning needs and objectives.
 The numerous programs are perhaps one of the most varied in this field.

-At Asian College Of Teachers, we will provide assistance at every stage of the job search, and will work diligently to place you in the country of your choice.
-Asian College Of Teachers provides teacher placement in Asia, Latin America, The Middle East, Europe, or online after completing TESOL certification.
-Different countries like China, Spain, Korea, and Japan have slightly different requirements regarding background education, and knowing which countries you will have the best opportunity of finding employment can be an invaluable asset.
-We are extremely knowledgeable when it comes to job placement, and cater your job search to whichever country you would like to teach English.
+At Asian College of Teachers, we will provide assistance at every stage of the job search and will work diligently to place you in the country of your choice.
+Asian College of Teachers helps with teacher placement in Asia, Latin America, The Middle East, Europe, or online after completing TEFL/TESOL course.
+Different countries like China, Spain, Korea, and Japan have slightly different requirements regarding educational background and our placement cell will cater to your job search to whichever country you would like to teach English.

 With your certification from Asian College of Teachers, you will also receive the benefit of a lifelong job placement service.
-ACT knows all the various ins and outs of teaching English in a wide variety of countries, and they work hard to get you placed in the country of your choice.
+ACT knows all the ins and outs of teaching English in a wide variety of countries, and our students are provided with all sorts of job assistance.
 Getting an Asian College of Teachers' certification is ultimately the first step in an adventure that will change your life.